openanolis/dragonball-sandbox/crates/dbs-device/README.md

 ## Design

-The db-device crate is designed to support the virtual machine's device model.
+The dbs-device crate is designed to support the virtual machine's device model.

 The core concepts of device model are [Port I/O](https://wiki.osdev.org/I/O_Ports) and [Memory-mapped I/O](https://en.wikipedia.org/wiki/Memory-mapped_I/O), which are two main methods of performing I/O between CPU and devices.

-The device model provided by the db-device crate works as below:
+The device model provided by the dbs-device crate works as below:
 - The VMM creates a global resource manager, device manager and IO manager.
 - The device manager creates virtual devices configured by the VMM
     - create device object